nullstare/ReiLua/API.md

 > RL.glBlitFramebuffer( RenderTexture srcTex, RenderTexture dstTex, Rectangle srcRect, Rectangle dstRect, int mask, int filter )

 Copy a block of pixels from one framebuffer object to another.
-Use -1 RenderTexture for window framebuffer.
+Use -1 RenderTexture for window framebuffer

 ---